chiffa/BioFlow/dev_log.rst

  - TODO: [SANITY] convert the dicts to Type Aliases / NewType and perform proper type hinting

- - TODO: [USABILITY] move logs to the results saving folder

  - DONE: resolve the problem with "memoization" naming convention. in our cases it's remembering